“A glass of absinthe is as poetical as anything in the world.

 'all or nothing', with La Fée, that's how we roll ~ issue No.44 Schön! high-end magazine 'Behind Closed Doors' From #hallebailey...

 Verification of a true Absinthe Supérieure

-There is one last stage before we are ready to bottle: A sample is couriered to Marie-Claude Delahaye (in Paris) and George Rowley, who test each batch, using their extensive experience of tasting Absinthe and their knowledge of the original master recipe.
+There is one last stage before we are ready to bottle La Fée: A sample is couriered to Marie-Claude Delahaye (in Paris) and also to George Rowley, who test each batch, using their extensive experience of tasting Absinthe and also their knowledge of the original master recipe.

 La Fée is the only Brand to have the endorsement and direct involvement of the French Absinthe Museum and Marie-Claude Delahaye.
 A unique quality control procedure that applies to both our Absinthe Supérieure, Parisienne and Blanche.

 Only following this approval is the distilled Absinthe then sent for bottling in Paris, being our central hub supplying many countries across continents including the America’s, Europe and Asia Pacific.
 Added Protection: To protect the all-natural Parisienne we have commissioned and coated our signature bottle with a special UV inhibitor to protect the liquid against sunlight, which can quickly damage natural green.